 Click Next twice (this will bypass the Calculate based on quantity window).

-If the amount will be a set amount, enter that default rate in the first section of the Default rate and limit window.
+If the amount will be a set amount, enter that default rate in the first section of the Limit Type window.

-If there is a limit on the item, enter that amount in the second section of the Default rate and limit window, click Finish.
+If there is a limit on the item, enter that amount in the second section of the Limit Type window, click Finish.

-Once you have created the payroll item, choose the senario that fits how the Fringe Benefit will be paid to the employee:
+Once you have created the payroll item, choose the scenario that fits how the Fringe Benefit will be paid to the employee:

 If reporting the amount on a paycheck where the employee has regular wages to offset the taxes: